-Remember, if you're talking with the right kinds of people, they're probably in a vulnerable and emotionally volatile place already.
+Remember, if you're talking with the right people, they're probably in a vulnerable and emotionally volatile place already.
 Many of these people are wounded (be it financially, emotionally, or otherwise).
-In many cases, things have taken a turn for the worse in their lives, so you need to show emotional intelligence and allow room for the negative reactions you're bound to get from people.
+In many cases, things have taken a turn for the worse in their lives.
+You need to show emotional intelligence and allow room for the negative reactions you're bound to get from people.

 What Does an Angry Seller Sound Like?

-The first time I got this kind of treatment, I was a bit shocked (maybe even a bit offended), but another part of me was just amused by the emotional outbursts and downright nastiness from people who didn't like my offers.
+The first time I got this kind of treatment, I was a bit shocked (maybe even slightly offended), but another part of me was amused by the emotional outbursts and downright nastiness from people who didn't like my offers.

-It would've been a lot easier for them to just throw my offer away (which I fully expect about 90% of my recipients to do), but no… they needed to “get me back” for failing to meet their pie-in-the-sky expectations.
+It would've been a lot easier for them to throw my offer away (which I fully expect about 90% of my recipients to do), but no… they needed to “get back at me” for failing to meet their pie-in-the-sky expectations.

 Want to hear what a nasty seller sounds like?
 Here's a random sampling of some colorful feedback I've received over the years (all messages have been edited to protect the privacy of the seller):

-This person – who apparently didn't like my offer (I can't recall the price, or type of property, as all the evidence was destroyed):
+This person, who didn't like my offer (I can't recall the price, or type of property, as all the evidence was destroyed):

-The thing to remember is – when you peel back all the colorful commentary, profanity, mockery and sheer rudeness, these responses all boil down to one simple word:
+When you peel back all the colorful commentary, profanity, mockery, and sheer rudeness, these responses all boil down to one simple word:

 We ALL have to deal with this word every day of our lives.
 It's just a matter of how politely people deliver the message to us and how we choose to internalize it.